sergiovirahonda/DeepFakesDataset/README.md

 # DeepFakesDataset
-This repository contains the images' dataset used to train a deepfake autoencoder.
+This repository contains the faceset used to train a deepfake autoencoder.